 Other applicable legislation

-As an Australian Government employer, we also adhere to the provisions and statutes of various employment-related legislation, including but not limited to, the Public Service Act 1999 and the Work Health and Safety Act 2011.
+DHA is the only GBE that employs its staff under the Public Service Act 1999.
+As an Australian Government employer we must also adhere to the provisions and statutes of various employment related legislation including, but not limited to, the Fair Work Act 2009 and the Work, Health and Safety Act 2011.

 Board of Directors

-1 A body created by the Parliament for a specific purpose.
+1. A statutory authority is a body created by the Parliament for a specific purpose.

-3 A corporate body, established by a law of the Commonwealth but legally separated from it.
+2. A corporate Commonwealth entity is a corporate body, established by a law of the Commonwealth but legally separated from it.
 Corporate Commonwealth entities can act in their own right and exercise certain legal rights such as entering into contracts and owning property.